whitejaguars/wordpress-security/README.md

 ```
 sudo pico /etc/nginx/sites-enabled/wpworkshop.wj.cr
 ```
-Uncomment `server_name www.yourdomain.com yourdomain.com;` replacing 'wpworkshop.wj.cr' with your domain name, please make sure to have completed all the steps required for pointing the sub-domain to your server's IP address.
+Uncomment `server_name www.yourdomain.com yourdomain.com;` replacing 'wpworkshop.wj.cr' with your domain name, please make sure to have completed all the DNS steps required for pointing the sub-domain to your server's IP address.
 Comment `server_name _;`

 ### 7. Install Let's Encrypt:
+If you're using Ubuntu 18 LTS, this should work without problems.
 ```
 sudo apt-get update
 sudo apt-get install software-properties-common